sdclibbery/tradr/README.md

 x Balances should report total in BTC too x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one
-* Non bot trading
+* Order tracking
- * Have buy/sell limit bots
+ * Have a sqlite database
- * Bots for making simple transactions with exit orders
+ * Write info on every order to it
- * Have a cancel open stop orders bot
+  * exchange, id, time, side, price, amount, who made it and why, price at time of making it
- * pi-monitor page to display balances, orders, price, candles and also to allow buy/sell
+ * Can read back info on filled orders, augmenting with GDAX status
 * Hack up a moving average bots x Basic tracking of averages from candles x Set average counts from options and reduce logging